gpaux/Mediana/CaseStudy01.md

 ### Download

-The R code utilized and the Clinical Scenario Evaluation Report generated in this case study can be dowloaded below.
+The R code utilized and the Clinical Scenario Evaluation Report generated in this case study can be downloaded below.

 <center>
   <div class="col-md-6">